jazzdotdev/jazz/Readme.md

 3. then run it with `./init.lua`

+**Note:** [Machu Picchu](https://github.com/foundpatterns/machu-picchu) also works as a dependency manager, making deploying and developing component-oriented software easy.
+Check how other projects use it until more documentation is available.

 #### Rust Development

 You can compile from source by [installing Cargo](https://www.rust-lang.org/tools/install) (Rust's package manager) and installing `torchbear` using Cargo: